oddbird/oddsite/content/2017/06/27/susy3.rst

 but if you are designing grids in pure CSS, it's better to describe your actual needs more simply.
-Why solve all layut problems,
-when you can solve only the problems you have?
+Why solve all layout problems, when you can solve only the problems you have?